 Now the ultimate relation of thought to things and theory to action is precisely one of those perennial questions of the inquiring tradition with which we are incessantly preoccupied.
 Hence all we the faculty can immediately do is to urge melancholic students to engage in lots of sports (we have a lively and inclusive intramural program) and to refrain as much as possible from being mere intellectuals—I mean, people who stake out arid claims in a ghostly, self-sufficient environment of abstractions.
 Probably the best we can do is ourselves to show fairly unfailing trust, not to say faith, that thinking can reach the world and that learning is indeed possible.

-Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
+Books by Eva Brann may be found in The Imaginative Conservative Bookstore.
 This essay was written for the Rockefeller Foundation Conference “Toward the Restoration of the Liberal Arts Curriculum” September 28, 1978.
-It originally appeared in The St. John’s Review Volume XXXV Number 3 Summer 1984 and is republished here with permission.
+It originally appeared in The St. John’s Review (Volume 35, No. 3, 1984) and is republished here with permission.